Mike Skinner (racing driver): Personal life

 As revealed in a SiriusXM NASCAR Radio Interview with Dave Moody, Skinner was born Michael Quick.
 At the age of eight, his mother left his birth father and married a rancher by the name of William "Bill" Skinner, and Mike took his name after him.
 He was voted class president in the eighth grade.
 He then moved to Colorado in his late teens and worked on the oil derricks and was a manager.
 After getting his licence suspended in Colorado, he went back to California at the DMV to get his licence redone and then bought a 1971 Plymouth Road Runner.
 After crashing the car while street racing, he then ended up rebuying the car and converted it into a stock car and nearly won in his first ever race, only to showboat and crash the car, rolling several times and landing on his roof.
 Skinner was untouched until he kicked the car and broke his big toe.

 Skinner has been married twice, first to his high school sweetheart and got married as an ultimatum but eventually divorced.
 In 2000, he married Angie Skinner, a co-host on SiriusXM Speedway.
 Together, the two host the "Skinner Roundup" on SiriusXM, held on Sunday afternoons where no Cup race is held.

-Mike has two sons from his previous marriage, Jamie and Dustin, who both appeared in NASCAR races.
+Skinner has two sons from his previous marriage, Jamie and Dustin, who both appeared in NASCAR races.